le-harivansh/scripts.d/README.md

 This repository contains scripts to automate frequent tasks.

-See each script's help for further information.
+See each script for further information.